Case study

 The original contract drawings and period photographs clearly showed that the four wing roofs had clay tiles, which were lost in the inter-war period.
 The architects were aware that similar Victorian patent tiles had been recreated by Keymer for Leatherhead Station, also built by the London, Brighton & Southcoast Railway’s architect, Charles Henry Driver, in the 1860s.

 Working from black and white historic photographs, the initial assumption was that the roof tiles were red clay as used at Leatherhead Station.
 However, during the restoration of Peckham Rye Station’s south stair, fragments of the original roof tiles were found, showing them to be a distinctive buff colour, which beautifully matched the external brickwork.
-The architects shared the fragments with Wienerberger who usefully came back with a technique for matching the original tile colours.
+The architects shared the fragments with wienerberger who usefully came back with a technique for matching the original tile colours.

 Keymer, renowned for its expertise in period tile remaking, played a pivotal role in the restoration project.
 The company provided bespoke roof tiles to replicate the Victorian ones, ensuring the new tiles were a faithful replacement of the old, harmonising with the station’s Suffolk White brick and Bath stone detailing.

 Colour matching was a critical aspect of the project.
 Keymer’s team worked closely with Benedict O’Looney Architects to experiment with different shades and ultimately decided on a mix of three tones that worked well with the station’s existing 19th-century brick and stonework.
-Skilled craftsmen at Wienerberger’s Broomfleet tile works pressed the ‘Taylors Patent Roof Tiles’ using fine-grained Humberside clay, adding an engobe glaze to the exposed top faces.
+Skilled craftsmen at wienerberger’s Broomfleet tile works pressed the ‘Taylors Patent Roof Tiles’ using fine-grained Humberside clay, adding an engobe glaze to the exposed top faces.
 The result was roof tiles in three buff tones, closely replicating the original tiles’ appearance.

 Careful handling of the tiles was essential due to the engobe glaze.
 Roofers from Richardson Roofing, known for their expertise in historic roofs, ensured that the tiles were installed with precision, avoiding any chipping or damage during the process.